lohszeying/api-task-assignment/README.md

-# api-task-assignment README
+# api-task-assignment Setup

+You will need Docker.
+You may use Docker Desktop, or Colima.

+1. Run `make start_db` to create initial database
+2. Run `make run_migration_up` to run migration files
+3. Run `make run_seed` to seed the data into database
+4. Once the above steps has been ran, subsequently, just run `make start_dev`

+# Documentation on design, API and justification

-With the task being needing full stack application, I've decided to create 2 repositories: api-task-assignment for backend related tasks, and ui-task-assignment for frontend related tasks.
+With the task being needing full stack application, I've decided to create 2 repositories: [api-task-assignment](https://github.com/lohszeying/api-task-assignment) for backend related tasks, and [ui-task-assignment](https://github.com/lohszeying/ui-task-assignment) for frontend related tasks.

+There is a reason why I've decided to split into 2 separate repositories, 1 is for separation of concern.
+This is to allow ui related context to be stored separately from api.
+If we combine both api and ui repository into 1 repository, especially in a large project with many developers, there may be "pipeline war" as well, where developers keep having to rebase and wait for pipeline to pass before being able to merge.
+It's also good to split backend and frontend so that pipeline can be made simpler, by focusing on just 1 part required.

 After setting up the initial stages, for example, with vite create react app and creating express application, I started with backend first.